 IMPORTANT: Loading the pipelines into Elastic makes them available for use by any Logstash Instance but does not automatically add them to any Logstash configuration files.
 When upgrading Logstash it is important to verify/configure what pipelines are active on each Logstash Instance.
 Logstash pipeline configurations are now controlled by puppet, see section 5.5.2.1 for details.

-Install health data watcher

-This version brings the ability to detect when a host’s status has not been updated for a period of time.
-When this happens the hosts, status will become “Stale”.
-The “esw_current-healthdata-stale-state” watcher is used to monitor the update times for host data in the “dcgs-current-healthdata-iaas-ent” index.

-Follow the instructions below to install the watcher:

-Run the following command as root from any of the running Elastic nodes install the watcher.

-# curl –k https://{site code}su01ro01.`hostname –d`/yum/elastic/install/installWatchers.sh | bash

-Verify the watcher was loaded correctly.

-From the hamburger menu, select Stack Management.

-Select Watcher in the “Alerts and Insights” section.

-Validate the “esw_current-healthdata-stale-state” watcher is listed.